SuperOfficeDocs/superoffice-docs/docs/en/admin/lists/learn/editing-lists-name-and-description.md

 By creating different subscription types for your mailings, you can send your target audiences relevant and expected communication at the right time and improve the results of your E-marketing campaigns.

 After a contact is registered in SuperOffice CRM, this person can subscribe to the marketing communications they wish to receive.
 They can do this by setting their subscription preferences.
-Basically, you add the subscription types your company offers, and remove those you don’t offer.
+Basically, you add the subscription types your company offers, and remove those you do not offer.

 Watch this video to learn how to add and edit subscription types (video length - 2:00):